 4. Nutrients such as glucose, amino acids, and fats activate mTOR and increase insulin; rapamycin blocks mTOR and decreases insulin secretion and insulin-induced obesity.
 In a vicious cycle, obesity activates mTOR.

 5. Rapamycin prevents entry of lipoproteins into tissues.
-This can lead to elevated lipds.
+This can lead to elevated lipids.
 This is benign as rapamycin prevents atherosclerosis.
-However, the elevation of lipids can be blocked by using statins, part of the formula.
+However, the elevation of lipids can be blocked by using statins, part of the Koschei formula.

-In studies involving mice, rats and humans, rapamycin can decrease weight gain and prevent weight gain with rats on high fat diet.
+In studies involving mice, rats and humans, rapamycin can decrease excess weight gain.
+Rapamycin prevented weight gain with rats on a high fat diet.

-Adiponectin, another very important adipokine, has beneficial effects; but the level goes down with increase of adipose tissue.
+Adiponectin, another very important adipokine, has beneficial effects.
+However, the level of adiponectin goes down with increase in adipose tissue.